BUYING A HOUSE WITH A POOL?

-A pool can be a very attractive asset for a homeowner, potentially offering hours of entertainment, swimming and in-water exercise options, and a great way to cool down and relax during the summer months.
+A pool can be a very attractive asset for a homeowner, potentially offering hours of entertainment, swimming, and in-water exercise options, and a great way to cool down and relax during the summer months.
+With more people than in past years staying home this summer instead of traveling, families are looking for a home with a pool to keep themselves entertained.
 Owning a house with a pool can really convey a feeling of luxurious living and make a real difference in lifestyle for you and your family.
 However, before you buy that house with a pool, you should first be aware of a few potential caveats:

-While a well-kept pool can be a great asset, be aware that there are ongoing costs and work required to maintain any pool.
+While a well-kept pool can be a great asset, be aware that ongoing costs and work are required to maintain any pool.
 A well-kept pool requires weekly cleanings, regular chemical treatments, filter replacements, resurfacing as necessary, and a rainy-day fund for potential repair costs.
 Heated pools also have the potential to significantly raise your utility bills from month to month.
 Unmaintained pools can even become nests for mosquitoes or unsightly “frog ponds” covered in green algae, impacting the resale value of your house.
 Broken pumps, leaky seals, and bursting water pipes, if uninsured, can lead to immediate and unexpected costs in the thousands of dollars.
-Homeadvisor.com reports that in 2016, homeowners with pools spent on average between $78-$302 per month to maintain their pools, so consider those monthly maintenance costs before you close on that new house with a pool.
+Homeadvisor.com reports that homeowners with pools spend on average between $80-$150 per month to maintain their pools, so consider those maintenance costs before you close on that new house with a pool.

 Safety and Regulatory Compliance

 Typically, homeowner’s insurance will cover a pool under the “other structures” clause of your policy.
 Bear in mind that homeowners may potentially be held liable for injuries that occur in conjunction with their pool – whether those injuries happened with permission or not!
 It is for this reason that insurance companies will term a pool as an “attractive nuisance,” and thus homeowner’s insurance policies will typically include some degree of liability coverage for a pool.
-Experts like Zillow and All-State estimate that adequate liability coverage for a pool will add between $50-$200 to your annual policy on average.
-Make sure you aware of any requirements imposed by your insurance to be eligible for liability claims, like purchasing a secure pool cover, maintaining a fenced-in area, or draining a pool during the winter time – otherwise you may be at risk for your insurance to deny a claim on the basis of homeowner neglect.
+Adequate liability coverage for a pool varies depending on your location, the type of pool you have, etc. Make sure you are aware of any requirements imposed by your insurance to be eligible for liability claims, like purchasing a secure pool cover, maintaining a fenced-in area, or draining a pool during the wintertime – otherwise you may be at risk for your insurance to deny a claim on the basis of homeowner neglect.

 Questions to Ask the Owner: